Booze | May 17, 2023 11:52 am

 Old Forester King Ranch Edition

 Old Forester King Ranch Edition combines the rich history of Kentucky-based Brown-Forman, which was established in 1870, and South Texas’s King Ranch, which traces its roots back to 1853 and is one of the world’s largest ranches.
 The bourbon begins as a proprietary batch of Old Forester that was aged in heavily charred barrels.
 From there, it’s finished through mesquite charcoal that was created from mesquite trees grown at King Ranch.
 The maple syrup-colored liquid has aromas of dried cherries, cranberries, toasted pecans and marshmallows.
 Flavors of sweet dark chocolate, tobacco and leather spices mingle with toasted oak.
-It is, sadly, only available in Texas.
+It is great but, sadly, only available in Texas.

 BHAKTA's 2013 Armagnac Cask Finish Bourbon Whiskey